Katznicho/marzpaywordpressplugin/USAGE-GUIDE.md

 **1. "API credentials not configured"**
 - Go to MarzPay → Settings
-- Enter your MarzPay API User and API Key
+- Enter your MarzPay API Key and API Secret

 **2. "Invalid phone number format"**
 - Use international format: `+256XXXXXXXXX`